 "Substantial User" Limitation.
 Interest on a revenue bond owned by us will not be excluded from gross income during any period in which we are a "substantial user" of the facilities financed with the proceeds of such revenue bond or a "related person" to a "substantial user."
 We have received advice from our counsel with respect to our revenue bonds to the effect that we are not a "substantial user" of any facilities financed with the proceeds of such bonds or a "related person" thereto.
 A "substantial user" generally includes any underlying borrower and any person or entity that uses the financed facilities on other than a de minimis basis.
 We would be a "related person" to a "substantial user" for this purpose if, among other things, (i) the same person or entity owned more than a 50% interest in both us and in the ownership of the facilities financed with the proceeds of a bond owned by us, or (ii) if we owned a partnership or similar equity interest in the owner of a property financed with the proceeds of a bond.
 Additionally, a determination that we are a partner or a joint venturer with a mortgagor involving an equity interest, as described above under "Treatment of Revenue Bonds as Equity," could cause us to be treated as a "substantial user" of the properties securing our investments.
-In the event that the ownership, could take the position that the substantial user and related person rules require that the interest income on such revenue bond allocable to all of our investors, including the holders of the shares, be included in gross income for federal income tax purposes.
+In the event that the ownership entity which owns a property securing our investment financed with the proceeds of a revenue bond owned by us were to acquire shares of us, the IRS, if it became aware of such ownership, could take the position that the substantial user and related person rules require that the interest income on such revenue bond allocable to all of our investors, including the holders of the shares, be included in gross income for federal income tax purposes.
 Kutak Rock LLP has advised us that in its opinion such a result is not supported by the Internal Revenue Code and treasury regulations; however, there can be no assurance that the IRS would not take such a position.